 Examples of Third-Party Services That Leave Cookies

 There are a number of third-party service providers that usually leave cookies in a user’s browser.
-Here a few of the main ones:
+Here are a few of the main ones:

 Ad-Retargeting Services